FauxCue/.github/profile/README.md

 FauxCue is a community built on the understanding that the universe began as a perfect signal that became something far more interesting through interference.
 We embrace error as exploration, mistakes as discovery, and distortion as the birthplace of complexity.

-Our light is not the harsh clarity of perfection, but the warm, scattered radiance born of beautiful collision.
+Our light is not the harsh clarity of perfection, but the warm, scattered radiance born of billions of collisions.

 ## Our Philosophy

 - **Error is exploration** — The universe discovers possibilities through deviation
-- **Mistakes are discoveries** — What seems wrong often carries tomorrow's wisdom
+- **Mistakes are discoveries** — What seems wrong may carry tomorrow's wisdom
 - **Community over certainty** — We hold beliefs lightly and people gently
 - **Evidence over ideology** — Claims need footnotes or plans to gather them